hanakla/froute/README.md

   - `router.beforePopState` is not supported
     - Use `useBeforeRouteChange()` hooks instead
   - All `router.events` not supported currently

+### Why froute provides Next.js compat hooks?

+It aims to migrate to Next.js from react-router or another router.

+Froute's `useRouter` aims to provide a `useRouter` that is partially compatible with the Next.js `useRouter`, thereby guaranteeing an intermediate step in the migration of existing React Router-based applications to Next.js.

 ### How to type-safe useRoute